 - Assess for signs and symptoms of thrombotic thrombocytopenic purpura /hemolytic uremic syndrome (weakness, confusion or coma, abdominal pain, nausea, vomiting, diarrhea, arrhythmias).
 Discontinue therapy if symptoms occur.

-- Monitor for signs and symptoms of posterior reversible encephalopathy syndrome (PRES) (seizure, headache, lethargy, confusion, blindness, altered consciousness, other visual and neurological disturbances, hypertension).
+- Monitor for signs and symptoms of PRES (seizure, headache, lethargy, confusion, blindness, altered consciousness, other visual and neurological disturbances, hypertension).
 Determined with MRI.
 Discontinue if symptoms occur.

 Lab Test Considerations:

 Monitor CBC and platelet count frequently during therapy.
 Nadir of thrombocytopenia occurs around Day 8 of 28–day cycle and recovery to baseline by start of next 28–day cycle.
 If ANC <0.5 x 109/L, withhold dose.
 If recovered to ≥0.5 x 109/L, continue at the same dose.
 For subsequent drops to <0.5 x 109/L, follow recommendations above and consider 1 dose level reduction when restarting carfilzomib.
 If ANC <0.5 x 109/L and an oral temperature >38.5°C. or two consecutive readings of >38.0° for more than 2 hrs, withhold dose.
 If ANC returns to baseline and fever resolves, resume therapy at same dose.
 If platelets <10 x 109/L or evidence of bleeding with thrombocytopenia, withhold dose.
 If recovered to ≥10 x 109/L and/or bleeding is controlled, continue at same dose.
 For subsequent drops to <10 x 109/L, follow recommendations above and consider 1 dose level reduction when restarting carfilzomib.